Deep Learning with Uncertainty Quantification for Predicting the Segmentation Dice Coefficient of Prostate Cancer Biopsy

 \subsection{Summary of contributions}

-In this study, a DNN was trained with MCD to calculate model uncertainty at pixel-level uncertainties for segmentation accuracy and reliability of binary segmentation of prostate core biopsy tumors from microscopic H\&E stained RGB images.
-The performance of this MCD model was evaluated using five-fold cross-validation and standard performance metrics (see Methods and Table~\ref{tab1}).
-Using the ground-truth labels all images were further subdivided into three clinical ROIs of pixels with tumors, non-tumor tissue and those without any tissues.
-Statistically significant (p $<$ 0.05) correlations between predictive performance of the MCD model indicated by the Dice was calculated by comparing model output to ground truth segmentation masks for each images.
-And three individual region-based and overall uncertainty of each image were then calculated.
-We propose a new algorithm to calculate this region-specific uncertainty (Algorithm~\ref{seg_algo1}).
-Linear models that learned and predicted correspondence between Dice and three clinical region-specific uncertainties derived from MCD model were then trained and validated (Algorithm~\ref{seg_algo1}).
-These linear models could use constants and uncertainty measures for all three clinical ROI individually or in combinations to predict the MCD model performance (Dice) with high accuracy (Eq.~\ref{eq:1} and 2).
-This study reports that although image level uncertainty can be used to estimate Dice (Eq.~\ref{eq:3}) predictions from a deep learning model, region based uncertainties can provide more specific evaluation of model performance without loss in predictive capabilities and with low Root Mean Square Error (RMSE).
+In this study, a DNN was trained using MCD to calculate pixel-level uncertainty for accurate segmentation of prostate biopsy tumors from H\&E-stained RGB images.
+The model's performance was evaluated by five-fold cross-validation and performance metrics (see Methods and Table ~\ref{tab1}).
+Maximum (indicating the highest uncertainty), minimum (reflecting high confidence), mean (providing an overall measure of the model’s uncertainty across all pixels), and standard deviation (indicating the variability in uncertainty estimates) together provide a comprehensive view of prediction confidence (Table~\ref{tab1}).

+The images were subdivided into three ROIs: tumor, non-tumor tissue, and non-tissue areas.
+Statistically significant correlations (p $<$ 0.05) between Dice scores and uncertainty were found by comparing the model's output with ground truth segmentation masks, and three individual region-based and overall uncertainty of each image were then calculated.
+A new algorithm (Algorithm ~\ref{seg_algo1}) was proposed to calculate region-specific uncertainty, and linear models were developed to predict Dice scores using clinical region-specific uncertainties derived from the MCD model.
+These linear models use constants and uncertainty measures from the clinical ROIs, either individually or combined, to accurately predict model performance (Dice) (Eq.~\ref{equ2} and \ref{eq:1}).
+This study reports that although image-level uncertainty can estimate Dice predictions (Eq.\ref{eq:3}), sub-clinical region-based uncertainties provide a more precise evaluation without losing predictive capabilities with low Root Mean Square Error (RMSE).